 Making a leap

-I decided to pursue an MBA because I want to become a leader who can employ the best learnings from both the social and private sectors.
-I needed to gain experience in both sectors, and business school, I decided, would most readily enable me to make that leap from nonprofits.
+I decided to enroll in a full-time MBA program because I want to become a leader who can employ the best learnings from both the social and private sectors.
+I needed to gain experience in both sectors.
+I decided business school would most readily enable me to make that leap from nonprofits.

 While factors like career opportunities and location were considerations when comparing MBA programs, I knew I wanted more than these standard measures of business school fit to be part of my calculus.
 Finding a community that values inclusion and personal connection was of paramount importance to me.